nietras/nietras.github.io/_posts/2024-04-28-phi-3-mini-csharp-ortgenai.md

 multiple nuget packages similar to how TorchSharp does this.
 Something I have yet to detail in a blog post.
 If I'll ever find the time.

 It's fairly easy to get Phi-3-mini to output garbage or loop forever.
+Just prompt `test` for example.
 Some of this can be controlled via various parameters (via `generatorParams.SetSearchOption`) of which some are detailed in the [Python example code](https://github.com/microsoft/onnxruntime-genai/blob/main/examples/python/model-qa.py).